pagkly/Zed/Investopedia3/Standard Industrial Classification (SIC Code).md

 The Standard Industrial Classification (SIC) are four-digit codes that categorize the industries that companies belong to while organizing the industries by their business activities.
 The SIC codes were created by the U.S. government in 1937 to help analyze economic activity across various industries and government agencies.1

-However, Standard Industrial Classification codes were mostly replaced in 1997 by a system of six-digit codes called the [North American Industry Classification System (NAICS).](https://www.investopedia.com/terms/n/naics.asp)2 The NAICS codes were adopted in part to standardize industry data collection and analysis in between Canada, the United States, and Mexico, which had entered into the North American Free Trade Agreement.
+However, Standard Industrial Classification codes were mostly replaced in 1997 by a system of six-digit codes called the [[North American Industry Classification System (NAICS).]](https://www.investopedia.com/terms/n/naics.asp)2 The NAICS codes were adopted in part to standardize industry data collection and analysis in between Canada, the United States, and Mexico, which had entered into the North American Free Trade Agreement.

 Despite having been replaced, government agencies and companies still use the SIC standardized codes today for classifying the industry that companies belong to–by matching their business activity with like companies.